 The Škoda Works of Pilsen produced a total of 65 guns (5 of them were spares) in this caliber.
-The first 13 were for the Radetzky-class, the second 52 were for the Tegetthoff-class.
+The first 13 were for the Radetzky-class, the second 52 were for the Tegetthoff-class (also known as the Viribus Unitis class).
 Only the second series, the guns for the Tegetthoff-class, were designated as K10.
 The K10 differed slightly from the earlier 30.5 (12") guns in that its chamber was 1.97 inches (5 cm) longer, so that it could handle a heavier propellant charge.

 Erzherog Franz Ferdinand, Radetzky and Tegetthoff were ceded after World War I to Italy, where they were scrapped and their guns then used as coastal artillery.